Originally Published On 6/12/2020

 Fight The Signs Of Ageing

 This is great news for anyone who feels restricted on the yoga mat as aerial yoga will provide you with the support you need to attempt poses you haven’t been previously able to achieve.
+May it be crane poses, Susan poses, and particularly inverted poses, your yoga swing will be your best-est friend in this activity.

 Get A Better Night’s Sleep